-A lot of people are connected to their mobile phones 24/7.
-You can take advantage of this with text messaging.
+People are connected to their mobile phones 24/7.
+You can take advantage of this to build support via text messaging.
 Text keywords allow people to take action from their phone without filling out forms.
 Text blasts can be sent to a group of supporters to keep them informed, provide details about an upcoming event, or otherwise move them to action.
 Texting can replace signup sheets at events and help grow your community.

 - Enable text messaging

 - Create a text keyword

 - Supporter experience when texting a keyword to a broadcaster